pranav918/Sublime-Text-For-CP/README.md

 ### Precompilation of bits/stdc++.h is also added.

-## Using C++ 17
+### Using C++ 17
    By default c++ 98 is used with sublime text 3.
    To use c++ 17 go to above folder.
-C++ 17 with input.txt and output.txt.txt tells has no need to use freopen.
+C++ 17 with input.txt and output.txt.txt tells has no need to use freopen. \
    Click on Tools -> Build System -> New Build System .
-Paste above file and save with sublime-build.
+Paste above file and save with sublime-build. \
    Now you can run with this file.

-### Same Procedure is applied for c++ 14
+### Same Procedure is applied for c++ 14.

+### How to unable PBDS for windows is also given.

 # Happy Coding!